-This paper extends our previous work \cite{deng2024adaptive} in the following ways: it introduces updates to the methodology by incorporating dynUNet for segmentation and ResNet for anatomical restoration, providing a detailed and transparent pipeline description.
-It elaborates on adaptive mesh refinement using a Graph Subdivision Network (GSN).
-It describes its multi-layer perceptron-based vertex adjustment and presents new mathematical formulations for template deformation and subdivision.
-The experimental section is expanded with an additional dataset, the Automatic Cardiac Diagnosis Challenge (ACDC), and it updates experiment results and evaluation scores to assess mesh quality comprehensively.
+This paper extends our previous work \cite{deng2024adaptive} in the following ways: we introduce updates to the methodology incorporating dynUNet for segmentation and ResNet for completing specific segmentation, providing a detailed and transparent pipeline description.
+We elaborate more on adaptive mesh refinement using a GSN.
+We describe its multi-layer perceptron-based vertex adjustment and present mathematical formulations for template deformation and subdivision.
+The experimental section is expanded with an additional dataset, the Automatic Cardiac Diagnosis Challenge (ACDC), and we update experimental results and evaluation scores to fully assess the quality of the mesh.
 Detailed visualizations, including surface error maps and cross-sectional overlays, enhance the presentation of results.
 At the same time, extensive ablation studies and a more granular comparative analysis against state-of-the-art methods highlight MorphiNet's performance and contributions.